pwncollege/linux-luminarium/piping/fifo/DESCRIPTION.md

 This challenge will be a simple introduction to FIFOs.
 You'll need to create a `/tmp/flag_fifo` file and redirect the stdout of `/challenge/run` to it.
-If you're successful, `/challenge/run` will write the flag into the fifo!
+If you're successful, `/challenge/run` will write the flag into the FIFO!
 Go do it!

 ----